skstester1/learntig/README.md

 # learntig

-adding line for rebase example
+adding line for rebase example, more changes from the feature branch too